stk-kriging/contrib-cork/README.md

 within the [Centre for Computational Engineering at Technische Universität Darmstadt](https://www.ce.tu-darmstadt.de/).

-We thank Christopher Blech, Harikrishnan Sreekumar and Sabine Langer for providing the implementation of the finite element solver used to compute the vibroacoustics data set.
+We thank Christopher Blech, Harikrishnan Sreekumar and Sabine Langer for suggesting acoutstic benchmarks and for providing the implementation of the finite element solver used to compute the vibroacoustics data set.

 ## Copyright & license